 We start to see settlements as we approach.
 And, we are starting to see that we will be going into the large caldera between the main "C" shaped island and the smaller islands making up the remnants of the once round island.

-Here's a better view of Oia.
+Above is a a better view of Oia.
 It was the main settlement on Thira until a big earthquake in the 1950s.
 The rebuilding after the earthquake coupled with the huge increase in tourism led to Fira becoming the main town.

 Oia had been the main town until maybe the early 1970s.
 It had the main port.
 A new port was built at Pirgos, with a steep switchback road leading up to the caldera rim.
 Cruise ships stay out within the caldera, and small boats take their passengers to and from a small pier below Fira.
 From there, take a cable car, or walk or ride donkeys up a steep switchback path to Fira.